On the phase structure of driven quantum systems

 The question of energy localization relates to the action of $U(nT)=(U(T))^n$ as $n \rightarrow \infty$.
 An equivalent formulation of Floquet-MBL is that there exists an $H_F$ which is local and exhibits the generic properties of any fully MBL Hamiltonian, such as a full set of conserved local operators\cite{Serbyn:2013ug,Imbrie:2014vo,Huse:2014co,Ros:2015ib,Chandran:2015cw} ($l$-bits), area law eigenstates and failure of the eigenstate thermalization hypothesis (ETH)\cite{Pal:2010gr}.

 {\bf Eigenstate Order:} Traditionally, phase transitions at non-zero energy densities are considered in the framework of quantum statistical mechanics, signaled by singularities in thermodynamic functions or observables computed in the $T > 0$ Gibbs state.
-Work on MBL has led to the realization that this viewpoint is too restrictive\cite{huse2013localization,pekker2014hilbert,vosk2014dynamical,chandran2014many,bahri2015localization}---instead one can look directly at the many-body eigenstates and eigenvalues and ask if they exhibit singular changes as a parameter is varied.
+Work on MBL has led to the realization that this viewpoint is too restrictive\cite{huse2013localization,pekker2014hilbert,vosk2014dynamical,chandran2014many,bahri2015localization}---instead the MB eigenstates and eigenvalues can directly exhibit singular changes as a parameter is varied.
 Such transitions have been termed eigenstate phase transitions.
 This distinction is irrelevant for Hamiltonians obeying ETH, but when ETH fails it becomes important.
-The passage from ergodicity to localization is an example of an eigenstate transition undetectable by standard ensembles\cite{Pal:2010gr,OganesyanHuse,vznidarivc2008many}---it can take place at $T=\infty$ and yet the individual many body eigenstates are sharply different in their entanglement properties, with the eigenvalue distributions exhibiting different statistics.
+The passage from ergodicity to localization is an example of an eigenstate transition undetectable by standard ensembles\cite{Pal:2010gr,OganesyanHuse,vznidarivc2008many}---it can take place at $T=\infty$ and yet the individual MB eigenstates are sharply different in their entanglement properties, with the eigenvalue distributions exhibiting different statistics.
 Moreover, eigenstate phase transitions can take place between two ETH violating phases\cite{huse2013localization} and they may even involve a singular rearrangement of the eigenvalues alone.

-We now generalize this to the Floquet-MBL regime, leading us to find multiple phases whose existence can be detected in the Floquet many-body eigensystem.
-In general this will require examination of the full periodic solutions $ |\psi_\alpha (t)\rangle$ for sharply different characteristics.
-The transition out of the Floquet ergodic phase to a Floquet-MBL phase lacking any order has already been discussed\cite{Lazarides_2015,PonteHuveneers_2015}.
-We will now exhibit Floquet-MBL phases with order in the canonically simplest interacting setting: a one dimensional disordered spin chain with the Ising symmetry,
+We now generalize this to the Floquet-MBL regime, leading us to find multiple ordered phases whose existence can be detected in the Floquet MB eigensystem.
+In general, this will require examination of the full periodic solutions $ |\psi_\alpha (t)\rangle$ for sharply different characteristics.
+We will demonstrate our results in the simple interacting setting of a one dimensional disordered spin chain with Ising symmetry,

 Carrying out a Jordan-Wigner transformation on only the first two terms gives a p-wave superconducting free-fermion model, whereas the final term is a density-density interaction in the fermion language.
+The paramagnetic and symmetry-broken ferromagnetic phases of the Ising model are related by a well-known duality.